idgl99/create-your-own-adventure/english/MAZE/passages/diff4.md

-You are in a twisting little maze of passages] all different.
+You are in a twisting little maze of passages, all different.
 [NE](./diff0.md)
 [N](./diff1.md)
 [NW](./diff2.md)